Graduate Faculty Mentoring Award

 - Model impartial, fair, professional dealings with students and colleagues, and foster an ethos of collegiality and professionalism.

-This award, which carries $2,000, is made possible through partnership and support from the A&S Graduate Studies Advisory Board, the Vice Provost for Research and Graduate and Professional Studies, the Dean of the Faculty of Arts & Sciences, and the Dean of Graduate Studies and Research.
+This award, which carries $2,000, is made possible through the generosity of the A&S Graduate Studies Advisory Board.
 The Graduate Student Association was instrumental in initiating this award.